Moscow International English School of Science and Technology: Education

 The Foundational mathematics course is divided into separate blocks of Algebra and Geometry.
 Algebra topics include operations with sets, the logic of quantified statements, valid and invalid arguments, proof by contradiction, proof by mathematical induction, operation on algebraic fractions, powers, equations and inequalities, linear equations, systems of linear equations etc. Geometry topics include logic (deductive reasoning), angles, lines, polygons, circles, congruent and similar figures, congruence and similarity theorems etc.

-The course includes the subjects of English and English Literature, Russian and Russian Classical Literature and a foreign language, (French).
+The Language Arts course includes English and English Literature, Russian and Russian Classical Literature and a modern foreign language (French).

 Students have a daily English lesson, which includes a balance of whole class experiences, small, flexible group instruction, paired work and independent practice opportunities.
 Students are formally and informally assessed throughout the year, which allows specific learning needs to be met.